algolia/docsearch/docs/src/config-file.md

 }
 ```

-The beneficial side effect of using this syntax is that every records extracted
+The beneficial side effect of using this syntax is that every record extracted
 from pages matching `http://www.example.com/docs/en/latest` will have attributes
 `lang: en` and `version: latest`.
 It enables you to filter on [these
-`facetFilters`][4].
+`facetFilters`][2].

-The following example shows how you can filter results matching specifics
+The following example shows how you can filter results matching a specific
 language and version from the frontend

 ```js